ckettell/CV/README.md

 **Self-Starter**

-When at university, I co-founded an even-planning team and focused on the growth of the night.
+ At university, I co-founded an event-planning team and focused on the growth of the night.
 To do so, I used digital channels such as Facebook to reach students throughout the city.
-As the team matured, I was able move into project management; making me responsible for the negotiation with venues and artists as well as the logistical problems during the events.
+As the team matured, I was able to move into project management.
+This made me responsible for the negotiation with venues and artists as well as the logistical problems during the events.

 **Attention to Detail**

-My most recent role was at NMPi, a digital-marketing agency, where I was responsible for reporting and handling of large budgets across an array of clients.
+My most recent role was at NMPi, a digital marketing agency, where I was responsible for the reporting and handling of large budgets across an array of clients.
 To uncover opportunities and minimise mistakes, I moved the bulk of activity to the data-visualisation platform Data Studio.
 This gave my team more clarity of activity and the different variables in play.

 ## Education